lucassoriabusto/holbertonschool-higher_level_programming/python-hello_world/README.md

 ```

 ### Repo:
-- GitHub repository: holbertonschool-higher_level_programming
+- GitHub repository: `holbertonschool-higher_level_programming`
-- Directory: python-hello_world
+- Directory: `python-hello_world`
-- File: 4-print_float.py
+- File: `4-print_float.py`

 ---

 ## 3. Print string

-Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+Complete this [source code](https://github.com/hs-hq/0x00.py/blob/master/5-print_string.py) in order to print 3 times a string stored in the variable `str`, followed by its first 9 characters.

-- You can find the source code here
+- You can find the source code [here](https://github.com/hs-hq/0x00.py/blob/master/5-print_string.py)
 - The output of the program should be:
-  - 3 times the value of str
+  - 3 times the value of `str`
   - followed by a new line
-  - followed by the 9 first characters of str
+  - followed by the 9 first characters of `str`
   - followed by a new line
 You are not allowed to use any loops or conditional statement
 Your program should be maximum 5 lines long